opnfv/kvmfornfv/docs/requirements/kvmfornfv_requirements.rst

 designed or targeted to meet the requirements for the NFVI.

-This document specifies the list of requirements that need to be met as part of this "NFV Hypervisors-KVM" project in Colorado release.
+This document specifies the list of requirements that need to be met as part of this "NFV Hypervisors-KVM" project in Danube release.

 As part of this project we need to make collaborative efforts towards enabling the NFV features.